dart-lang/site-www/src/_guides/language/evolution.md

 }
 ```

-To learn more about Dart 2.17, check out:
+To learn more about these features, check out:

 * [Enhanced enums][]
 * [Super parameters][]